-For projects approved by City Council, the CPC will issue award letters with information on the funding amount, funding conditions, project modification as voted by City Council (if any), and guidelines for project execution.
-Projects receiving CPA funding shall credit this source of funding in all promotional materials.
+For projects approved by City Council, the CPC will issue award letters with information on the funding amount, funding conditions, project modifications as voted by City Council (if any), and guidelines for project execution.

 E. Additional Information

 1. Requirements

 Non-city CPA funding awardees must sign a Memorandum of Agreement (MOA) which describes the implementation and reporting requirements.
 The MOA will be tailored to each project and may include one or more of the following conditions or other conditions as identified by the CPC: